fiskaltrust/interface-doc/doc/digital-receipt/implementation/digital-receipt-implementation.md

 ### Restart

-Restart the fiskaltrust.Middleware to apply changes.
+Restart the fiskaltrust.Middleware to apply the changes.

 # Create receipts with /print endpoint – receive receipt /response via POS-API (preferred)